Limit of Rows in Excel Worksheet

 Example #2 – Restrict Accessing Rows by Protecting the Worksheet

-By not checking this option, Excel will now not allow the users to select the locked cells
+- Step 4: From the options of protecting the sheet, Untick the option “Select Locked cells.”
+By not checking this option, Excel will now not allow the users to select the locked cells.

-Now right click and choose the option of Format cells.
+- Step 7: Now right-click and choose the option of Format cells.

-Now the rows are limited as only the selected rows are accessible by the user.
+- Step 9: Now, the rows are limited, as only the selected rows are accessible by the user.

 Example #3 – Limit Worksheet Rows in Excel with VBA (Scroll Lock)

-In this method, the rows are locked from accessing.
+In this method, the rows are blocked from accessing.

-Right click on sheet name and click on “View Code”
+Step 1: Right-click on the sheet name and click on “View Code.”

-Now go to the view tab and select properties window.
+- Step 2: Now go to the view tab and select the properties window.
 You can also use the shortcut key F4 to select the properties window.

-Now go to scroll area and enter the rows that are to be made available to the user.
+- Step 3: Now go to the scroll area and enter the rows that are to be made available to the user.

 - When rows are set to be as inactive, this means that they are only not available in the current worksheet and can be accessed in a new worksheet.

-- If we are using the scroll lock option to inactivate some of the rows the only the current worksheet will be affected.
+- If we are using the scroll lock option to inactivate some of the rows, only the current worksheet will be affected.
 Other sheets will not get impacted as the property is only changed for that worksheet, whose code is viewed and then changed.

-- The rows number will not get impacted and the rows will not get a reassigned number if any of the rows are hidden.
-Suppose if we have hidden the first 10 rows then this does not mean that 11th row will get 1st The 11th row will remain 11th row.
+- The rows number will not get impacted, and the rows will not get a reassigned number if any of the rows are hidden.
+Suppose if we have hidden the first 10 rows, then this does not mean that the 11th row will get 1st.
+The 11th row will remain the 11th row.
 This is because of the fact that excel wants the user to notify that some of the rows are hidden.

 - If we are using the scroll option to limit the rows, then this can be changed by the other user as this option to change the scroll option is available to all users as this option does not make the changes as protected.

-- If we do not want other users to make changes to any of the rules that we have created related with the available rows then we must use the option of “Protect sheet” and then continue with a password.
+- If we do not want other users to make changes to any of the rules that we have created related to the available rows, then we must use the option of “Protect sheet in excelProtect Sheet In ExcelWhen we don't want any other user to make changes to our worksheet, we can use the Protect worksheet feature in Excel.
+It can be found in Excel's Review tab. ” and then continue with a password.

 This has been a guide to Excel Rows Limit.
-Here we discuss how to limit the rows in excel using 1) hide feature 2) Protect worksheet and 3) VBA Scroll Lock along with practical examples and downloadable templates.
+Here we discuss how to limit the rows in excel using hide feature, Protect worksheet, and VBA Scroll Lock along with practical examples and downloadable templates.
 You may learn more about excel from the following articles –